Know Before You Grow: Applying Predictive Analytics to Your Branch Transformation Strategy

 But I Know My Market, Where Does Human Intuition Come In?

 “We’re not saying ‘open a branch in this intersection’ because intuitively it feels like the right thing to do, we’re backing it up with hard data and modeling to answer the question ‘what does it mean to put a branch at that particular intersection in terms of deposit, loan, and revenue forecasts?’,” said Rymers.

 You know your market, and your intuition is important to the process.
 Predictive analytics gives you an understanding of your market and the potential that exists within it, but decisions are not made entirely by the machine.

 “Where I’ve seen this process work the best over the years is when Momentum takes that homework piece of it, the piece that we do, and combines it with the institution’s local knowledge and intuition about their market, that’s where you tend to have the best results,” said Rymers.

-The market studies that we at Momentum deliver in partnership with Pitney Bowes are the result of combining financial institution insights with our expertise and using it as a filter through which to understand the recommendations of the analytics platform.
+The market studies that we at Momentum deliver in partnership with Precisely are the result of combining financial institution insights with our expertise and using it as a filter through which to understand the recommendations of the analytics platform.

 Making More Informed Decisions

 We see firsthand how advancements in market analysis are driving changes at the very core of the financial industry.
 As this technology becomes more accessible, there is a fundamental shift happening in the way consumers interact with credit unions and community banks.
 But the same technology driving this shift also empowers financial institutions to better understand and accommodate their member and customer needs.